TheFourGreatErrors/alpha-rptr/README.md

 }
 ```

-If you want to send notifications to LINE, set LINE's API key as well. #todo discord and telegram notifications implementation as well.
+If you want to send notifications to LINE or Discord, set LINE's API key and/or Discord webhooks - discord will be sending notifications based on the account you choose to trade with. #todo telegram

 ## How to execute